Parabola: History

 The earliest known work on conic sections was by Menaechmus in the 4th century BC.
 He discovered a way to solve the problem of doubling the cube using parabolas.
 (The solution, however, does not meet the requirements of compass-and-straightedge construction.)
 The area enclosed by a parabola and a line segment, the so-called "parabola segment", was computed by Archimedes by the method of exhaustion in the 3rd century BC, in his The Quadrature of the Parabola.
 The name "parabola" is due to Apollonius, who discovered many properties of conic sections.
 It means "application", referring to "application of areas" concept, that has a connection with this curve, as Apollonius had proved.
-The focus–directrix property of the parabola and other conic sections is due to Pappus.
+The focus–directrix property of the parabola and other conic sections was mentioned in the works of Pappus.

 Galileo showed that the path of a projectile follows a parabola, a consequence of uniform acceleration due to gravity.

 The idea that a parabolic reflector could produce an image was already well known before the invention of the reflecting telescope.
 Designs were proposed in the early to mid-17th century by many mathematicians, including René Descartes, Marin Mersenne, and James Gregory.
 When Isaac Newton built the first reflecting telescope in 1668, he skipped using a parabolic mirror because of the difficulty of fabrication, opting for a spherical mirror.
 Parabolic mirrors are used in most modern reflecting telescopes and in satellite dishes and radar receivers.

 Definition as a locus of points

-A parabola can be defined geometrically as a set of points (locus of points) in the Euclidean plane:
+A parabola can be defined geometrically as a set of points (locus) in the Euclidean plane, as follows.